quixio/quix-cli/docs/cli-reference/apps/variables/edit.md

 The `quix apps vars edit` command allows you to edit existing variables for your application through an interactive process.
 This command updates the `app.yaml` file with the modified variable values, ensuring your application configuration remains current.

-When you run the command, you are prompted to select an application (if not already in an application directory), choose the variable you want to edit, and modify its details such as the variable type (Input Topic, Output Topic, Free Text, Secret), description, default value, and whether it is required.
+When you run the command, you are prompted to select an application (if not already in an application directory), choose the variable you want to edit, and modify its details such as the variable type (Input Topic, Output Topic, Free Text, Secret, Project Variable), description, default value, and whether it is required.
 The updated variable is then saved to the `app.yaml` file.

 !!! tip
     Editing variables promptly ensures that your application configuration is always accurate and up-to-date, preventing potential issues during deployment.